I recommend astaxanthin for rosacea because it's working for me, and it has a lot of other really great benefits.

 A really awkward word, astaxanthin is what makes salmon and flamingos pink.
 An algae that produces astaxanthin, a red substance, to protect it from ultraviolet light is just part of the food chain, and when salmon eat the algae, the fish turn pink.

-Astaxanthin is a carotenoid, along the lines of beta-carotene but it is fat-soluble.
+Astaxanthin is a carotenoid, along the lines of beta-carotene, but it is fat-soluble.
+It's good to have a mixture of fat-soluble and water-soluble antioxidants in your diet.
+Vitamin C is water-soluble, for example.

 Researchers found that astaxanthin is a potent antioxidant that actually crosses the blood-brain barrier.
 Additionally, it's anti-inflammatory, and that's the key for rosacea.

-I have been taking it for about a year and a half, and my knee problem that plagued me on and off since my marathon injury is gone, and my rosacea flare-ups are less frequent even though I'm not using Metrogel now.
+I have been taking it for a few years.
+My rosacea flare-ups are less frequent even though I'm not using Metrogel now.
 It also gives me more energy.
+I can tell when I run out!

 And the weirdest thing is that I don't sunburn anymore.
 If you looked at me, a fair red-headed woman, you would assume I sunburn, and I used to.
 But astaxanthin's purpose in the algae is to prevent UV damage and death, and it does that in human skin, too.
-I love that because it is hard to find a non-irritating sunscreen when you have rosacea, am I right?
+I don't intentionally go sit out all day with no sunscreen, but I can be outside in the sun for 45 minutes and not get burned.
+If I plan to be out longer, I slap on some zinc oxide sunscreen.
+Luckily, there are more non-chemical sunscreens available now.

 I also read some research into astaxanthin for recovery after exercise, such as for peak athletes.
-Antioxidants are great for so many reasons, and currently, astaxanthin appears to be the most potent one yet.
+Antioxidants are great for so many reasons, and currently, astaxanthin appears to be one of the most potent yet.